 There's no extra charge per night for children younger than 18 sharing a room with their parents.
 Many hotels outside Disney World also offer this.

-Disney resort guests with cars pay nothing to park in theme-park lots.
-This saves about $14 per day.
+Disney resort guests with cars pay nothing to park in theme park lots or hotels.
+This saves $20 per day at the parks and up to $20 per day at the hotel.

 Disney guests get preferential treatment for tee times at the golf courses.